- Dolls, kokeshi

 Black dyed silk threads are combed and hair tips are aligned and cut.
 Glue is applied, and starting from the shortest length, hairs are fixed into the grooves using a prick punch.

 - 12. Fitting

-In this stage, the separately made head, any crown-type adornments, accessories to be held, and other items are fitted to the costumed torso while taking into account the best orientation and angles for display.
+During this step, the separately made head, any head adornments, accessories to be held, and other items are attached to the torso while taking into account the best angles for display.

 - 13. Finishing

-The hair is brushed and set, and small accessories are attached to finish.
+The hair is brushed and set.
+Small accessories are attached, completing the doll.